acmepjz/meandmyshadow/docs/ScriptAPI.md

 --------------|-------------
 name          | The name of the sound effect.
 Currently available: "jump", "hit", "checkpoint", "swap", "toggle", "error", "collect", "achievement". concurrent    | The number of times the same sfx can be played at once, -1 is unlimited.
-NOTE: there are 64 channels. force         | If the sound muse be played even if all channels are used.
+NOTE: there are 64 channels. force         | If the sound must be played even if all channels are used.
 In this case the sound effect in the first channel will be stopped. fade          | A factor to temporarily turn the music volume down (0-128). -1 means don't use this feature.

 Return value: The channel of the sfx. -1 means failed (channel is full, invalid sfx name, sfx volume is 0, etc.)